BMW 5 Series saloon - Reliability & safety

 BMW as a brand came 21st out of 29 manufacturers in our 2021 Driver Power survey, just ahead of German rivals Audi (23rd), but lagging behind premium rivals like Mercedes (13th), Lexus (10th), Jaguar (7th) and Porsche in the top spot.
 Irrespective, BMW finished six places higher than in 2020, and fared better for reliability with only 19.2% of owners reporting an issue with their cars in the first year.

 The 5 Series itself fared rather better, coming 49th out of the top 75 cars sold in the UK.
-Still, a satisfaction score of 85.5% from owners told us they were generally happy with their cars, praising the ride quality, technology and infotainment.
-Although fuel economy was deemed to be reasonable, and other running costs such as servicing tax and insurance were judged to be expensive by owners.
+Still, a satisfaction score of 85.5% from owners suggests they were generally happy with their cars, praising the ride quality, technology and infotainment.
+Although fuel economy was deemed to be reasonable, other running costs such as servicing tax and insurance were judged to be expensive.

 When the 5 Series underwent crash safety testing by independent experts Euro NCAP, it was awarded a five-star rating, with an excellent adult occupant safety score of 91%.
 An 85% score was given for the way child occupants were protected.
 The organisation was also impressed by the effectiveness of the car’s autonomous emergency braking system.

 This system is now standard, but you can add plenty of extra safety features in the Driving Assistant Professional pack, such as a lane-departure warning system and rear cross-traffic alert; this mitigates the likelihood of a collision during reversing manoeuvres.
 The amount of technology included in this pack is thoroughly impressive, and adding it also allows the 5 Series to provide a semi-autonomous driving experience, with the set-up taking control of acceleration, braking and limited steering functions on motorways This technology will be particularly welcome on arduous long journeys, especially if there’s lots of traffic.